Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 ## Control Logic

 - **Main Acquisition Thread**:
-  - Internally, OSCNAME:CHX:waveform:start signals the acquisition thread to begin capture.
+  - Internally, OSCNAME:waveform:start signals the acquisition thread to begin capture.
 This thread determines whether to use block or streaming mode based on waveform size
   - **Lifecycle**: Runs indefinitely (immortal).
   - **Start**: Waits for `acquisitionStartEvent` to begin acquisition.
   - **Stop**: Sets `dataAcquisitionFlag` to `FALSE` to halt looping and wait on `acquisitionStartEvent`.